Kansas City activists camp at City Hall in police protest

 KANSAS CITY, Mo.
 (AP) — Activists who were outraged when a white Kansas City police officer knelt on the back of a Black pregnant woman during an arrest last week have set up camp outside City Hall and say they plan to stay until the officer and police chief are fired.

-They also want the city redirect 50% of the police department’s budget to social services aimed at the city’s Black community.
+They also want the city to redirect 50% of the police department’s budget to social services aimed at the city’s Black community.

 The unusual protest entered its fifth day Tuesday, with about 20 tents on the lawn and a well-organized “people’s city” that includes food, sanitation products, an arts area, a library of racial injustice-related books and private security.